xwax/xwax.github.io/index.md

 xwax is an open source [vinyl emulation software](http://en.wikipedia.org/wiki/Vinyl_emulation_software) project under the [GPL](http://en.wikipedia.org/wiki/Gpl) for GNU/Linux.

 Please feel free to contribute to the documentation.
-You can also chat with or ask advice from the xwax community live in the IRC channel #xwax on [freenode.net](https://webchat.freenode.net/)
+You can also chat with or ask advice from the xwax community live in the IRC channel [#xwax](https://webchat.freenode.net/#xwax) which is hosted on [Freenode](https://freenode.net/)

 # User Guides & Documentation